americanexpress/one-app/docs/articles/Getting-Started.md

 npm run watch:build
 ```

-and this will watch for any changes made to your module, then update `one-app-runner`
+`npm run watch:build` will watch for any changes made to your module, and rebuild the module bundle.
-with the rebuilt module bundle.
-The command above uses `one-app-bundler` which can
-also be used to bundle our Holocron module.

 ```bash
 npm run build